oihenrique/Curso_Oracle_ONE/Desafios/Challenge - Forum Musique/README.md

 ## Introduction

+The idea of the Musique Forum is to be a forum for musicians where free topics related to music can be created and discussed.

-This project aims to implement API concepts, API security, HTTP requests, and user authentication.
-Therefore, it can be used for studying the application of these concepts through code.
+This project is part of the Oracle One Next course, provided by Alura, and aims to implement API concepts, API security, HTTP requests, and user authentication.
+Therefore, it can be used for studying the application of these concepts through code. #challengeoneforumalura5

 ## Features